 In Purdue's case, HP's POD also cost much less than leasing colocation space, said John Campbell, the associate vice president of academic technologies at the West Lafayette, Ind.-based university.
 "For 60% of the cost [of a colocation facility], we could place a POD on campus," Campbell said.

 Compared with a colo, the savings came from several sources: not having to engage in a long-term lease; reduced staffing; being able to extend existing on-campus networks; and reduced power costs, thanks to the availability of power from the university's own power plant, Campbell said.

 Purdue purchased a 40-foot HP POD, which it will outfit with 1,100 cores, delivered on 1U HP DL165 quad-processor six-core systems.
-The compute power will be used to power a new "Rothman" compute cluster that faculty will use to perform research in the areas of structural biology, nanotechnology and agronomy, to
+The compute power will be used to power a new "Rothman" compute cluster that faculty will use to perform research in the areas of structural biology, nanotechnology and agronomy, to name a few.

 Data center containers: Stopgap capacity?

 Purchasing a data center container for additional power capacity wasn't cheaper than upgrading the university's existing data center.
 But a facility upgrade would have taken much longer.

 "We're a public institution, and anytime you do a substantial upgrade, you have to go through the board of trustees and state approvals," and that can take upwards of a year, Campbell said.
 In other words, "if we had done a facility upgrade, there would have been no way to get it in place this summer."